chef-boneyard/infoblox-cookbook/usage_guide.md

 Infoblox cookbook Details:
 ==========================
-The Infoblox cookbook wraps the public APIs available in the "infoblox" gem and is capable of performing the same functions/workflows as the current VMware vRealize Orchestrator adapter.
+The Infoblox cookbook wraps the public APIs available in the "infoblox" gem.
 Specifically it does the VM provisioning and de-provisioning operations of vCenter and allows DHCP and DNS configuration to be provided from a centrally managed Infoblox appliance.

 The basic motive behind writing the cookbook were as follows:
-1. To create a Chef pathway that will allow the vRealize Orchestrator workflows to be executed.
+1. To create a Chef pathway that will allow the workflows to be executed.
 2. VMs to be provisioned/de-provisioned in the vCenter server.
 3. The vNIOS Infoblox appliance to have the necessary network objects created and configured.